Explained: What is an umbrella company?

 - At the end of the tax year, you’ll receive a P60 or P11D and you can reclaim the cost of any remaining expenses

 For the benefits of using the service, umbrella companies will take a margin.
-This is typically around £100 monthly or £25 weekly, which may not be ideal if you’re on a low salary.
-However, a great benefit of this payment structure is that you are eligible to claim expenses.
+This is typically around £100 monthly or £25 weekly and can be part of the uplifted rate advertised by the agency, it is always important to clarify these details prior to starting the assignment. .
+However, a great benefit of this payment structure is that you may be eligible to claim expenses.
 Bear in mind this depends on the type of assignment and whether it’s subject to legislation around supervision, direction, or control (SDC).

 - As an umbrella company employs you, you will be under continuous employment both during and after your project.
 This is great if you’re looking to apply for a mortgage or loan and require stability.
 If you work for an agency, on the other hand, you will only be considered an agency worker.